How to buy a property and break-even in year one

 Usually, it takes about four to six years for a property to break-even, which often discourages investors, but there is a way to purchase a property and have it at the break-even point from year one.

-In a previous article, we discussed how to purchase a property at a discount and all the reasons why someone would sell a property at a discount.
+In our previous article, Ready, Set, Negotiate, we discussed how to purchase a property at a discount and all the reasons why someone would sell a property at a discount.
 The trick is to buy the property at a slight discount.
 It does not have to be far under market value.
 Even buying a property at a 10% discount is sufficient.

 When you buy a property at a 10% discount, for example, it is important to register the bond at the market value or even 10% above the market value.
 This does not mean the bank will give you the amount above the purchase price, only that you can apply for that extra amount at a later stage – A huge help when you are planning on buying many properties.